felixgren/ballmer-meet/server/README.md

-# Backend for Ballmer Chat
+# Backend for Ballmer Meet

 This is the backend node server for Ballmer Chat.